Jenny Durkan

 Jenny Anne Durkan (born May 19, 1958) is an American attorney, former federal prosecutor, and politician who served as the 56th mayor of Seattle, Washington.
 She is the daughter of Martin Durkan.
 Durkan is a member of the Democratic Party.
 After earning her Juris Doctor from University of Washington School of Law in 1985, Durkan began practicing law as a criminal defense lawyer and civil litigator.
 In October 2009, President Barack Obama appointed her United States Attorney for the Western District of Washington.
 She held that position until September 2014.

-Durkan was elected the 56th mayor of Seattle in 2017, becoming the city's first female mayor since the 1920s and its second openly LGBT elected mayor.
+Durkan was elected the 56th mayor of Seattle in 2017, becoming the city's first female mayor since the 1920s, its second openly LGBT elected mayor, and first elected mayor born in Seattle.
 She took first place in the nonpartisan August primary and defeated urban planner and political activist Cary Moon in the November general election.
 She and her partner, Dana Garvey, have two sons.

 Durkan was criticized for her response to the George Floyd protests in Seattle and her handling of protesters and law enforcement in the Capitol Hill Autonomous Zone.
 In December 2020, she announced that she would not seek reelection after the end of her mayoral term.